core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~

 Note that in this example the "ct" attribute is not included for the two collections in the returned CoRE Link Format document.
-This is because the "ct" attribute is an optional hint, which is not needed in this case: the content-format of each topic collection resource is implied by its resource type (rt="core.ps.coll") to be 40 ("application/link-format").
+This is because the "ct" attribute is an optional hint, which is not needed in this case: the Content-format of each topic collection resource is implied by its resource type (rt="core.ps.coll") to be 40 ("application/link-format").

 ### Topic Discovery {#topic-discovery}